shenhuiying2017/azure-docs.es-es/articles/remoteapp/remoteapp-tutorial-o365anywhere.md

 <properties
-   pageTitle="Obtención de la misma experiencia de Office 365 en cualquier dispositivo con Azure RemoteApp | Microsoft Azure" description="Aprenda a compartir cualquier aplicación de Office 365 con sus usuarios mediante Azure RemoteApp." services="remoteapp" documentationCenter="" authors="guscatalano"
+   pageTitle="Get the same Office 365 experience on any device with Azure RemoteApp | Microsoft Azure" description="Learn how to share any Office 365 app with your users by using Azure RemoteApp." services="remoteapp" documentationCenter="" authors="guscatalano"